BenHunt-io/jwt-java-examples/app/README.md

 - Balance Sheet
   - Accessible by: roles: all
 - Checking Acccount:
-  - Accessible by: roles: {customer support, admin} and logic: account owner
+  - Accessible by: roles: {tellers, admin} and logic: account owner
-- Payroll Data
-  - Accessible by: roles: {accounting, admin, hr}
 - Employee Performance Review
   - Accessible by: logic: employee's manager